KaviHShah/Intro-to-Python/materials/07-conditionals-and-loops-in-python.md

     #If both conditions are False, the else block executes and prints "It's a pleasant day."
 ```

-With very simple conditions python has a shorthand that is useful.
+With very simple conditions, python has a shorthand that is useful.
 You can do things like:

 ```
 print("it's a hotday") if temperature > 30 else (print("it's a cold day") if temperature < 10 else print("it's a pleasent day"))